karlhorky/node-colors/README.md

 node index.js red dark
 ```

-you can also type this to get a more interactive response
+if you want a more interactive response type this:

 ```sh
 node index.js ask